pip-webui/pip-webui-tutorial/step1/Readme.md

 gulp launch
 ```

-You should see an empty web page.
+Now you should see an empty web page.

 ![Empty web page](artifacts/empty_screen.png)